-The referee blows the whistle, announces 'Free-Kick' cyan or Magenta (Blue or Red) and then places the ball depending on the call.
-The assistant referee who operates the game controller clicks on Free Kick Cyan/Magenta Ready.
+The referee blows the whistle, announces 'Free-Kick' cyan or Magenta blue or red and then places the ball depending on the call.
+The assistant referee who operates the game controller clicks on "Prepare Direct / Indirect Free Kick" Blue/Red Free Kick Cyan/Magenta Ready.
+The referee places the ball depending on the call and announces "Free Kick Ready" and the assistant referee clicks on "Freeze Direct / Indirect Free Kick" Blue/Red.
+Once the free kick can be executed, the referee blows the whistle and the assistant referee clicks on "Execute Direct / Indirect Free Kick" Blue/Red.
 For both direct and indirect free kicks, the ball must be stationary when the kick is taken (suspended: and the kicker must not touch the ball again until it has touched another player).